walkswiththebear/ConsecutiveSequences/README.md

  - `length` is a js integer, and `length` >= 2.

  - `count` is a js integer, and `count` >= 0.

 ***

+#### `numberOfPermutations(numElements)`

+Returns the number of permutations of `numElements`, that is, `numElements!`.
+The return type is bigInt.

+This function is provided
+here because it is sometimes more efficient to calculate the size of the complement of a set of permutations that one is interested in than to calculate the size of that set directly.
+The function

+`numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo`

+below is an example.

+##### Precondition
+ - `numElements` is an integer (i.e., a js integer, a string that parses as a bigInt, or a bigInt), and `numElements` >= 1.

+***

+#### `numberOfPermutationsWithNoConsecutiveSequences(numElements)`

+Returns the number of permutations of `numElements` elements that have no consecutive sequences.
+The result type is bigInt.

+The implementation is based on the
+<a href="https://www.quora.com/What-is-the-probability-that-a-shuffled-music-album-will-have-at-least-two-songs-in-their-original-relative-consecutive-order" target="_blank">recurrence relation given by Jed Yang on Quora</a>.
+Since the recursive formula for calculating the result for n elements refers to the value for n&minus;1 and n&minus;2 elements, a straightforward implementation is exponential in n.
+This function implements a bottom-up version that uses constant space and linear time.

+##### Precondition
+ - `numElements` is an integer (i.e., a js integer, a string that parses as a bigInt, or a bigInt), and `numElements` >= 1.

+***